MewsSystems/developers/ExchangeRateClient/README.md

 | Property | Type | | Description |
 | -------- | ---- | | ----------- |
 | rates | object | required | An object of new exchange rates for every requested currencyPairId.

-## Starting the server and the app

-- To start the server, run `npm run start-server` in the root folder.
-The server will start listening on the localhost at port 3000.
-- To start the app, run `npm start` in the root folder.
-This will run `webpack-dev-server` on the localhost at port 8080.
-It also watches the app files and does incremental updates, so you can keep it running when you do changes in the app.